toastygm/HarnMaster-3-FoundryVTT/README.md

 H&acirc;rn, H&acirc;rnMaster, and H&acirc;rnWorld are all &copy; 1987-2020 N. Robin Crossby and Columbia Games Inc. Their works are available for sale on the [Columbia Games Ltd website](http://columbiagames.com/harn/).

+# Features

+The following features are included in this system.

+* Characters and Creatures sheets
+* Tracking of all abilities and functional characteristics
+* Separate tracking of Description (publicly apparent information) and Biography (private information and backstory)
+* Tracking of all skills, convocations, religion(s), spells, ritual invocations, psionics, etc.
+* Support for "limited" permission on characters (so only basic readily-apparent information is viewable)
+* Injury tracking and Fatigue tracking
+* Automatic calculation of EML based on UP and PP
+* Automatic dice rolls (skills, spells, ritual invocations, healing, shock, fumble, stumble, attack/defend, weapon damage, and injury)
+* Compatible with "Dice So Nice" module.

 # Usage

 Although most parts of this system should be self-explanatory to those familiar with H&acirc;rnMaster 3, there are some peculiarities that will be described here.

 ## Missing Components of H&acirc;rnMaster Rules

-This system is not intented to replace the need for the HM3 rules, but to simplify running a HM3 game.
-Therefore, certain aspects of HM3 have been intentionally left out.
+This system requires the user to have a copy of the H&acirc;rnMaster rules.
+Most skills and mechanisms for calculating SB and ML, as well as rules use mechanics have been intentionally left out.
 This is not intended to be used as a character generator.
 This section highlights a few specific items that were left out.

 ### Skills Missing

-Although basic laborious computations have been included in this system, only "default" skills and humanoid armor locations are loaded (on request).
+Although basic laborious computations have been included in this system, only "default" skills and humanoid armor locations are loaded (on request); specifically those already on the publicly-available [character sheet and combat tables](https://secure.columbiagames.com/product/4001-PDF).
 However, the Skill Base (SB) and Mastery Level (ML) values, although present, are not precalculated even for "default" skills.

-No other skills beyond the standard skills are provided; they must be manually entered along with their SB and ML characteristics.
+No other skills beyond the standard skills are provided; they must be manually entered along with all SB and ML characteristics.

 ### Combat Tables Missing

-Although automatic dice rolling for attack rolls and damage rolls are provided, the actual combat mechanics (including the meele and missile attack tables and injury table) are not automated or included.
-It is expected that the rules will be consulted for these actions.
+Although automatic dice rolling for attack/defense rolls, damage rolls, and injuries are provided, the actual combat mechanics (including the meele and missile attack tables) are not automated or included.
+It is expected that the rules will be consulted to determine the effect of attacks and defense.

 ## Actors Supported

 The following actors are supported:

-* __Character:__ A standard humanoid character, such as a Human, Dwarf, or Elf.
+* __Character:__ A standard humanoid character, such as a Human, Khuzdul, or Sindarin.
 This can also be used for other humanoid creatures, such as Gargun.
 A character has the following features:
   1. Ability Scores
-  2. Traits (Birthdate, Gender, Race, Sunsign, etc.)
+  2. Public Description (characteristics others can observe about you, your behavior, and your public backstory)
   3. Basic Skills (Physical, Communication, Combat, and Craft)
   4. Esoteric Skills/Talents (Convocations, Rituals, and Psionics)
   5. Combat (Weapons, Injuries, Armor Locations)
   6. Inventory (Armor/Clothing, Misc.
 Gear)
-  7. Public Description (what others can observe about you, your behavior, and your public backstory)
-  8. Biography (your personal/real story, motivations, and attributes)
+  7. Biography (your personal/real characteristics, story, motivations, and attributes)

 * __Creature:__ Any being not a "character" (e.g., animals, Ivashu, etc.).
 A creature has the following features:
   1. Ability Scores (except no Comliness or Morality)
-  2. Basic Skills (Physical, Communication, Combat, and Craft)
+  2. Basic Skills
   3. Combat (Weapons, Injuries, Armor Locations)
   4. Misc.
 Gear
   5. Description

 Note that when creating a character, you will be prompted whether to install standard skills and standard humanoid armor locations.
-When creating a creature, no armor locations will be preloaded, since each creature will have different armor locations (although a few basic combat skills are added).
+When creating a creature, no armor locations will be preloaded, since each creature will have different armor locations (although a few basic combat skills are preloaded).

 ## Supported Capabilities